• Home

 Dried Red Raspberry Leaf, photo from Mountain Rose Herbs

-I should note there is a bit of an online controversy about using Red Raspberry Leaf during the two week wait, due to a single study that showed that in some doses it caused pregnant rats to have weak contractions.
-However the authors of the study say it was inconclusive and that the effect depends on pregnancy status.
-I used it during the two week wait of my successful pregnancy, and many women drink it throughout the first trimester (and have for hundreds of years).
-I don’t believe it is dangerous- instead I believe it is helpful, toning the uterus and increasing blood flow right when you need it (the two week wait).
+I should note there is a bit of online controversy about using Red Raspberry Leaf during the two-week wait because a single study showed that, in some doses, it caused pregnant rats to have weak contractions.
+However, the authors of the study say it was inconclusive and that the effect depends on pregnancy status.
+I used it during the two-week wait of my successful pregnancy, and many women drink it throughout the first trimester (and have for hundreds of years).
+I don’t believe it is dangerous- instead, I believe it is helpful, toning the uterus and increasing blood flow right when you need it (the two-week wait).
 Most midwives and herbalists agree with this.
 However, if you would prefer to be more cautious, you can only include it in your infusion from menstruation to ovulation.

 Oatstraw